awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 + `ERROR`
 Default: `INFO`
 `logFileDirectoryPath`
-\(Optional\) The path to the directory to use for this component's log files\.
+The path to the directory to use for this component's log files\.
 Defaults to the system logs folder\.
 `logFileRegex`
-\(Optional\) A regular expression that specifies the log file name format to use\.
+A regular expression that specifies the log file name format to use\.
 Specify a regex that matches the rotated log file names\.
 For example, you might specify `radio_unit\w*.log`\.
 The log manager creates the following log files, for example:
 + `radio_unit.log` – The most recent log file for this component\.
 + `radio_unit_2020_12_15_17_0.log` – An older log file for this component\.
 The log component adds a timestamp to the log files that it rotates\.
 Default: `componentName\w*.log`, where *componentName* is the name of the component for this log configuration\.